 Most juveniles who exited from a YDC facility in FY 2016 were assessed in the higher risk levels and had higher needs compared to juveniles who exited from probation or diversion.
-An incremental increase in recidivism rates during the two-year follow-up by risk level and needs level (from lowest to highest) was found for all three groups.
+An incremental increase in recidivism rates during the two-year follow-up by risk level and needs level (from lowest to highest) were found for all three groups.

-The amount of time juveniles spent in the juvenile justice system increased as the seriousness of their level of involvement increased.
+The amount of time the juveniles spent in the juvenile justice system increased as the severity of the juveniles' level of involvement increased.
 Diverted juveniles spent the least amount of time in the juvenile system (an average of 4 months), while juveniles who were committed to a YDC spent the most time (13 months).
 Overall, recidivism rates during the two-year follow-up increased as the length of involvement increased.
 Differences in recidivism rates and length of involvement were found between the three groups; however, additional data (e.g., exit reasons for the probation group) are needed to fully understand the complexities between juvenile justice duration and recidivism.

-Figure 2.14 summarizes the sample's recidivism rates for the follow-up periods examined.
+Figure 2.14 summarizes the sample's recidivism rates for both time periods examined as well as the overall recidivism rates.
 The committed juveniles had the lowest recidivism rates due to their confinement in a YDC facility during their juvenile justice involvement, closely followed by the diversion group.
-Juveniles on probation had the highest recidivism rates during their juvenile justice involvement (i.e., probation supervision).
+Juveniles on probation had the highest recidivism rates during their juvenile justice involvement

+(i.e., probation supervision).
 During the two-year follow-up period, the diversion group had the lowest recidivism rates.
-Recidivism rates increased as level of juvenile justice involvement increased - the committed juveniles had the highest recidivism rates of the three groups during the two-year follow-up.
-This stair-step pattern of higher recidivism rates as level of involvement increased was also found for the overall recidivism rates - juveniles with the least juvenile justice involvement had the lowest recidivism rates (32% for the diverted juveniles), while juveniles with more juvenile justice involvement had the highest overall recidivism rates (50% for the probation group and 60% for the commitment group).
+The recidivism rates increased as the severity of the juvenile justice involvement increased - the committed juveniles had the highest recidivism rates of the three groups during the two-year follow-up.
+This stair-step pattern of higher recidivism rates as the severity of involvement increased continued for the overall recidivism rates - juveniles with the least juvenile justice involvement had the lowest recidivism rates (32% for the diverted juveniles), while juveniles with more juvenile justice involvement had the highest overall recidivism rates (50% for the probation group and 60% for the commitment group).